Why I love the Olympus C-8080WZ camera:

 - my wish list:

-speed to the level of what is currently available in digital SLR's they
+RAW write speed to the level of what is currently available in digital

-would have an absolutely brilliant camera and I would not need to look
+SLR's they would have an absolutely brilliant camera and I would not

-at buying a digital SLR for these crucial features.
-As it stands it is
+need to look at buying a digital SLR for these crucial features.
+As it

-issues, Olympus appears to have decided to concentrate on development of
+address these issues, Olympus appears to have decided to concentrate on

-file while locking the camera and browsing is slow.
-Why, oh why did
+write a RAW file while locking the camera and browsing is slow.
+Why, oh

-Olympus decide to only have write speed of 1Mb/s??? can we PLEASE have a
+why did Olympus decide to only have write speed of 1Mb/s??? can we

 - better focus: